Eurimages: Purpose

 The fund was created in 1988 within the framework of the Council of Europe, as a Partial Agreement, under Committee of Ministers Resolution (88) 15, with an independent budget of 21M €.
-It currently includes 38 of the 47 member states of the Council of Europe, plus Argentina and Canada as associate members.
+It includes 38 of the 46 member states of the Council of Europe, plus Argentina and Canada as associate members.

 Eurimages aims to promote the European film industry by encouraging the production and distribution of films and fostering co-operation between professionals.
 Eurimages has a clear cultural aim and is complementary to the Media programme of the European Union, which has an industrial goal.
 Eurimages has four support schemes: feature film co-production, the promotion of co-production, theatrical distribution (to be suspended as from the 2020 cycle in its current form) and exhibition.
 Eurimages promotes independent filmmaking through a number of collaboration agreements with various festivals and film markets and has also adopted a strategy to promote gender equality in the film industry.

+Awards presented by Eurimages include the Eurimages Audentia Award, an annual award presented at a different partner film festival each year to honour the best film by an emerging woman filmmaker in that festival's program.